-SUMMARY: This document proposes to adopt as a final rule, order language contained in the interim final rule published in the Federal Register on April 22, 2002 concerning pooling provisions of the Upper Midwest Federal milk order.
-It sets forth the decision of the Secretary and is subject to approval by producers.
-Specifically, this final decision would continue to prohibit the ability to simultaneously pool the same milk on the Upper Midwest Federal milk order and a Stateoperated milk order that has marketwide pooling.
-Additionally, the final decision would continue to limit the amount of milk that can be diverted to nonpool plants from pool distributing plants regulated under the order.
+SUMMARY: This tentative decision proposes to adopt, on an interim final and emergency basis, provisions that would eliminate the ability to simultaneously pool milk on the Upper Midwest Federal milk order and a State-operated milk order that has marketwide pooling.
+Additionally, the order would be amended by establishing a limit on the amount of milk that can be diverted to nonpool plants from pool distributing plants regulated under the order.
+Public comments on these actions and the other pooling and payment issues are requested.
+In addition, this decision requires determining if producers approve the issuance of the amended order on an interim basis.